JossDuff/monorepo/sigil/README.md

 generation to either a local CUDA accelerated prover (a docker image that is started by the server) or the sp1 prover network (currently only runs the CUDA prover).
 When a proof is done, it returns the proof to `op-succinct-proposer` who then posts the proof on-chain.
+See `op-succinct/example.env` for required env vars.

 `op-succinct/proposer/succinct/bin/single-block-proof.rs` is a binary used for debugging isolated proof requests and isn't used in prod.